Vehicle registration in company name

 Your business must be a legal entity: a bv, nv, vof (general partnership), association, cooperative, or foundation.
 And it must be registered in the Business Register of the Netherlands Chamber of Commerce, KVK.
 A foreign legal entity that has a KVK registration can also register a vehicle registration in the company name.

 Do you have a sole proprietorship, shipping company, professional partnership, or legal entity in formation?
-Then you can only register the car in your own name.
+Then you can only register the car in your own name, not the company name.

 How to transfer the registration

 Are you buying a vehicle from a vehicle selling company recognised by the RDW?
 Then that company can usually arrange the transfer directly to your company.
-You only need to bring a valid Dutch proof of identity and an extract from the Dutch Business Register.
 You can find these recognised companies via the RDW location guide (in Dutch).

 Are you buying from a private individual or legal person?
 Then you arrange the transfer via a vehicle registration counter, RDW desk or inspection station.
 You may also be able to transfer the vehicle online.
 For more information, see how the online transfer is done.
 Some registration desks are open on Sundays and in the evenings.

-• the original registration certificate (Part IB) and the transfer certificate.
+- the original registration certificate (Tenaamstellingsbewijs) Part IB, and the transfer certificate.
 The seller of the vehicle must give you these.

 A driving licence is not required.

-You will receive 2 documents: a registration transfer report and a certificate of indemnity.
+After the transfer, you will receive 2 documents: a registration transfer report and a certificate of indemnity.
 This is proof that the vehicle is no longer registered in the seller's name.
-You give this to the seller.
+You give this document to the seller.

 Now the vehicle is registered in the name of your company.